yoavfreund/BeakedWhaleClassification/README.md

    **[Training and Feature Extraction-ICI median.ipynb](https://github.com/yoavfreund/BeakedWhaleClassification/blob/master/Sumit_et_al/Training%20and%20Feature%20Extraction-ICI%20median.ipynb)**: uses all same features except for ICI Median instead of ICI Mode.
 The classification models produce similar performance regrading to prediction accuracy.

    > Q: Why ICI Median, which is less representative than Mode, generates similar model?

+   > A: There is no 1-1 relationship between what makes sense and what works.
+In the majority of cases, making a change that makes sense does not improve performance.

    **[Training and Feature Extraction with Reassigned Labels - ICI Mode, Peak2Peak, RMSE, Eigen.ipynb](https://github.com/GrEedWish/BeakedWhaleClassification/blob/label_based_on_majority_vote/Training%20and%20Feature%20Extraction%20with%20Reassigned%20Labels%20-%20ICI%20Mode%2C%20Peak2Peak%2C%20RMSE%2C%20Eigen.ipynb)**: relabels predicted species according to the ratio for each bout, i.e. all clicks in a specific bout are relabeled to the same species.
 Using all the same features as the first one except for using relabeled predictions.
 The accuracy on general classification model raises to ~90%.